petewinn/OCI-Free-Tier/PersonalCloudService.md

 ![Screen7](/Assets/pcs-7.png)

-Now if all that worked you should be able to type the public ip address into your browser and see the log in scree for next cloud.
-However to make this secure we're going to want to add a certificate.
+Now if all that worked you should be able to type the public ip address into your browser and see the log in screen for next cloud.

+However to make this secure we're going to want to add a certificate so we can access this securely over https.

 `sudo nextcloud.enable-https lets-encrypt`